Charles White (physician)

-Charles White FRS (4 October 1728 – 20 February 1813) was an English physician and a co-founder of the Manchester Royal Infirmary along with local industrialist Joseph Bancroft as well as the St Mary's Hospital for Lying in Women in 1790.
-White made significant contributions in the field of orthopaedics, surgery and obstetrics.
-He was a founding member of the Portico Library and of the Manchester Literary and Philosophical Society, where he was also Vice President for 23 years.
+Charles White FRS (4 October 1728 – 20 February 1813) was an English physician and a co-founder of the Manchester Royal Infirmary and the St Mary's Hospital for Lying in Women in 1790.
+White made contributions in the fields of orthopaedics, surgery, and obstetrics.
+He was a founding member of the Portico Library and of the Manchester Literary and Philosophical Society, where he was also Vice President for twenty three years.

 Early life

 White was born in Manchester, England, on 4 October 1728, the only son of Thomas White, a surgeon and midwife, and Rosamond Bower.
 After being educated by the Reverend Radcliffe Russell, White joined his father's practice as an apprentice in about 1742.
 He was able to assist in surgery and deliveries from the young age of 14.
-He subsequently studied medicine in London under the anatomist and obstetrician William Hunter in 1748, being one of a small select group of students that included in his year John Hunter.
-The two young men became lifelong friends.
-After finishing his training with Dr Hunter he went to Edinburgh to further his studies before returning to Manchester in 1751.
+He subsequently studied medicine in London under the anatomist and obstetrician William Hunter in 1748.
+After finishing his training with Dr. Hunter he went to Edinburgh to further his studies before returning to Manchester in 1751.
 He joined his father in practice at their home in King street.
 After his father's death he continued his practice there until he retired to his father's country house at Sale Priory.